moov2/orchard-development-theme/README.md

 [Download the source files](https://github.com/moov2/orchard-development-theme/archive/master.zip) into a directory named after your theme.
 It's not critical, but the `package.json` file should be modified to reflect your project.

+Alternatively the theme could be added as sub module within the theme directory.
+Below is an example of the command that should be run.

+    git submodule add git@github.com:moov2/orchard-development-theme.git themes/ThemeName

 ## Pattern Library

 In order to show different components available to the theme we're providing a pattern library.
 Currently the pattern library is using our [development pattern library](https://github.com/moov2/development-pattern-library), which is using [Fractal](https://fractal.build/) and it's included in the theme as a git submodule.
 When converting this theme to a bespoke theme, this submodule should be replaced with the git repository that contains the bespoke extension of development-pattern-library.